hristoast/dot-emacs/README.md

 ## About

 My Emacs configuration.
 I use it on Emacs 27.1, but it should run fine on Emacs 24 or higher (with some warnings.)
-It sports the [Material Theme for Emacs](https://github.com/cpaulik/emacs-material-theme) and [Smart Mode Line](https://github.com/Malabarba/smart-mode-line) with the Dark theme.
+It sports [my fork](https://git.sr.ht/~hristoast/emacs-material-theme) of the [Material Theme for Emacs](https://github.com/cpaulik/emacs-material-theme) and [Smart Mode Line](https://github.com/Malabarba/smart-mode-line) with the Dark theme.
 I recommend running this configuration in daemon mode - it's great for GUI Emacs or terminal Emacs.

 It sets up Emacs with support for a wide variety of languages, as well as other more opinionated things like: color themes, many aspects of Emacs internals, code completion, and much much more.